 Platform: Unix-like

 Vimb comes with a minimalist user interface that doesn’t have any graphical control elements except a command bar and URL address bar.
-It is mostly keyboard driven and doesn’t distract its user from daily work.
+It is mostly keyboard-driven and doesn’t distract its user from daily work.

 You can customize the browser in many ways.
 The command bar, for instance, can be hidden when not invoked, leaving more space for webpages, which users with small screens would appreciate.

 To make keyboard-driven navigation even better, Vimb uses a method called ‘hinting,’ which marks all clickable elements on the webpage.
 In particular, it assigns labels to hyperlinks through a user-defined set of characters.
-By defaults, these characters are the numbers between 0 to 9.
+By default, these characters are the numbers between 0 to 9.
 To activate the hinting mode, you need to enter a character.

 In addition, Vimb supports recording histories, cookies, and bookmarks – noteworthy features for a minimalist browser.
 However, there is no support for search engine integration by default (you can add it via configuration file though) and no tabs for organizing pages.

-4. Luakit
+5. Luakit

 Engine: WebKitGTK+